monkphin/PokeBattle/README.md

 These are provided to ensure that players know the basics of how the game will function.
 Advising on how the game round should flow, what the objective of the turn and game is, as well as how many cards the two players have.
 This also presents an opportunity for the player to enter their name, which is called on at the end of hte game to congratulate or commiserate with the with player.
 Like other aspects of the site this is fully responsive and will react to varying screen resolutions, adjusting as needed.

 ## Footer
-The footer provides links to the the site owners socials, in this case Facebook, Github, twitter and LinkedIn.
+The footer provides links to the the site owners socials, in this case Facebook, Github, Twitter and LinkedIn.

 ## Index page